 Part of the excitement of getting a new haircut or color is showing it off to your best pals.
-But, sometimes the reactions can be a mixed bag of hard-to-interpret comments, right?
-We decided to play detective and get to the bottom of some of the most common reactions to a brand, spankin’ new look.
+But, sometimes the reactions can be a mixed bag of hard-to-interpret comments.
+Whether you decided on bangs, went platinum, or traded in your long locks for a shorter 'do, we got to the bottom of some of the most common reactions to a brand new look.
 (And, as always, this is all in good fun!)

 They say: “It’s so different!”

 They mean: “This might take some getting used to.”

 Some looks are so different that they often need some adjusting to.
 You’re most likely to get this reaction after a drastic hair color change or haircut.
 Did you just trade in your long locks for a pixie cut?
 Or did you finally try out that cotton candy hair you’ve been loving on all the celebs?
 Just because your friends refer to your cut as “different” doesn’t mean it’s “bad.”
 It just means they need to get acquainted with the new you!

 Radio silence may mean one of two things: they haven’t noticed your new look or they’re not huge fans of it and don’t want to hurt your feelings.
 However, it’s likely to be the latter.
 That being said, who cares?
 You’re the one wearing your new hairstyle, so the only person whose opinion matters is your own.
 Work it and keep it moving!

 They say: “Sure, I like it.”

 They mean: “Not sure if this look is you.”